Trump tells AP he won’t accept blame if GOP loses House

 Repeatedly stressing what he saw as the achievements of his first two years, Trump said he’d be seeking another term because there was “always more work to do.”

-"The new model is Keep America Great," Trump said.
-"I don't want someone destroying it because I can do a great job, but the wrong person coming in after me sitting right at this desk could destroy it very quickly if they don't do the right thing.
-So no, I'm definitely running."
+“The new motto is Keep America Great,” Trump said.
+“I don’t want somebody to destroy it because I can do a great job, but the wrong person coming in after me sitting right at this desk can destroy it very quickly if they don’t do the right thing.
+So no, I’m definitely running.”

 Comments